 System configuration is used for configuring connections to external systems.

-User Management is used for creating and managing user accounts, roles, and passwords.
+User Management creates and manages user accounts, roles, and passwords.

-The subscription-based business model is growing at a rapid rate and businesses must adopt it now or later.
+The subscription-based business model is increasing, and businesses must adopt it now or later.
 The sooner they move, the lesser the pain.
-A considerable chunk of all the digital and physical services that we all use today are subscription based.
-The success of any recurring business model depends on its ability to build a robust and positive relationships with its customers.
-With a flexible and well-designed subscription management system like Oracle, every sign-up can be a start of something beautiful, instead of an operational and maintenance headache.
+A considerable chunk of all the digital and physical services we use today are subscription based.
+The success of any recurring business model depends on its ability to build robust and positive relationships with its customers.
+With a flexible and well-designed Oracle subscription management, every sign-up can be the start of something beautiful instead of an operational and maintenance headache.

-Is your business running on a subscription-based model and are you looking to implement a robust subscription and billing management software?
-If the answer is yes, then contact and talk to our experts today at Jade Global.
+Is your business running on a subscription-based model, and are you looking to implement robust subscription and billing management software?
+If the answer is yes, contact our experts today at Jade Global.
 Read the blog: Oracle Subscription Contracts - 4 Ways to Save (and Earn) Money